chef-boneyard/chef-rfc/new/template-verification.md

 error.
 If no verification block is supplied by the user, the template provider assumes the template is valid.

+Multiple verify blocks may be provided by the user.
+All given verify block must pass before the content is deployed.

 As an example:

 ```ruby